RhetTbull/locationator/README.md

 |---|---|---|
 |`latitude`|Double|Latitude of the location to be reverse geocoded|
 |`longitude`|Double|Longitude of the location to be reverse geocoded|

+**Note:**: This method may take several seconds to return a response if the CoreLocation service is unable to reverse geocode the location quickly.
+It will timeout after 15 seconds and return an error if a location cannot be determined.

 **Response format** :